MVishukumar/MVishukumar/README.md

 - :snowman: I'm a software developer from India.
 - :office:  I have almost 7.5 years of IT experience.
 - :blush: Spring Boot enthusiast.
 - 🤔 I’ve been learning CI/CD tools.
-Had some success with Gitlab, Jenkins, Artifactory and Sonarqube.
+I've had some success with Gitlab, Jenkins, Artifactory and Sonarqube.
 The next target is Ansible, to completely implement CD part.
 - 🌱 Creator of https://www.pencilnote.in
 - 📫 How to reach me: beingvishu@gmail.com is the best place to reach me.
 <!--